szegedim/codec21/codec21.md

 ### Fix ratio objective

 It is supposed to compress the original image to one fifth or less.
-The number 20 in the name reflects the **20% nominal compressed stream bitrate** compared to the raw pixels.
+The number 21 in the name reflects the **21% nominal compressed stream bitrate** compared to the raw pixels.
+Patenting also started in years '20 and '21.
 The solution keeps the compression ratio stable.
 It is capped at this level by the encoder.